 Which Memory Cards Work in the Nikon D3400?

-If you’re using a new Nikon D3400, you might be wondering which memory cards work best in it.
-If you tried to find the answer in the instruction manual, you will have come across this on page 84:
+If you’re using a Nikon D3400, you might be wondering which memory cards work best in it.
+If you tried to find the answer in the instruction manual, you would have come across this on page 84:

 Clear as mud, right?
 Nikon has a habit of doing this when providing memory card guidance for their cameras.
 It’s not especially helpful when you’re just trying to buy a memory card that works in the camera.

 So here are some practical recommendations that meet that guidance, based on my own SD card tests and shooting with the D3400.

 I’m focusing here on cards that meet the camera’s requirements, are reliable, are readily available, and are cost-effective.
 With the D3400, you don’t necessarily need to use one of the fastest SD cards available with bleeding-edge technology.
 There’s no problem using those if you want, but you’ll end up paying premium prices and are not going to see any benefit in the camera.
 What you want is a card that is fast enough for the camera without paying exorbitant prices for an overkill SD card that your camera can’t take full advantage of.
 Thankfully, there are plenty of excellent memory cards that are reliable and cost-effective.

 This list doesn’t include every memory card that works in the Nikon D3400, but if you’re looking for some good options so you can get out and take photos rather than spending more time trying to research online, here are some recommendations.